Trixarian/NetherSX2-patch/README.md

 ## Downloads
 * You can grab a copy of these scripts [here](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/NetherSX2-patch.zip)
-* You can also use the [Patcher](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/NetherSX2-Patcher.zip) to generate a copy of the NetherSX2 APK with the updates and bug fixes already applied
+* You can also use the [Patcher](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/NetherSX2-Patcher.zip) to generate a copy of the NetherSX2 APK with the updates and bug fixes already applied on Windows systems
-* You can also download [this xdelta file](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/nethersx2.xdelta) to use with xdelta patchers on systems other than Windows
+* [The xdelta file](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.2/nethersx2.xdelta) can be grabbed for use with xdelta patchers on systems other than Windows
 NOTE: No APKs are provided due to licensing issues.
 You have to build them yourselves using the above methods

 ## Credits